-Consistent Europe-wide regulations for hazardous substances and mixtures
+Uniform regulations for hazardous substances and mixtures throughout Europe

-For safety reasons, hazardous substances and mixtures have to be correctly classified and labelled in the workplace.
-The appropriate regulations are stipulated in European Regulation (EC) no. 1272/2008, otherwise known as the CLP Regulation.
-This regulation specifies uniform standards for the classification, labelling and packaging of substances and mixtures.
+For safety reasons, hazardous substances and mixtures must be correctly classified and labelled before being placed on the market or used in the workplace.
+The respective rules can be found in the European Regulation (EC) No 1272/2008, the so-called CLP Regulation.
+It sets uniform standards for all member states for the classification, labelling and packaging of substances and mixtures.

-The CLP Regulation is based on the recommendation of the United Nations (UN) regarding the so-called "Globally Harmonised System" (UN-GHS), which dates back to the 1992 Sustainability Conference in Rio de Janeiro.
-The UN-GHS provides the framework for globally consistent standards for the safe handling of hazardous substances and mixtures and stipulates the rules on the provision of the required information in the supply chain.
-Europe is one of the first regions in the world to actually have implemented the framework guidelines of the UN-GHS.
+The CLP Regulation is based on the United Nations (UN) recommendation on the so-called "Globally Harmonised System" (GHS), which dates back to the 1992 Sustainability Conference in Rio de Janeiro.
+The UN GHS provides the framework for uniform global standards for the safe handling of hazardous substances and mixtures and sets the rules for sharing the necessary information in the supply chain.
+Europe is one of the first regions in the world to put the UN GHS framework into practice.

-Until 2008, the guidelines on the classification and labelling of hazardous substances and mixtures were based on two European directives, the Dangerous Substances Directive (RL 67/648/EEC) and the Dangerous Preparation Directive (RL 1999/45/EC).
-The 1st June 2017 marks the end of the transitional period for the introduction of the CLP Regulation, after which no more containers with "old" labelling are permitted to go on sale.
-At internal organisational level, however, stocks can continue to be used if it is possible to ensure that the classification and labelling remains understood; please see TRGS 201 "Classification and labelling with activities involving hazardous substances".
+Until 2008, the regulations on the classification and labelling of hazardous substances and mixtures in the EU were based on two European directives, the Substances Directive (Directive 67/648/EEC) and the Preparations Directive (Directive 1999/45/EC).
+1 June 2017 marks the end of the transitional period for the introduction of the CLP Regulation, since then no containers with the "old" labelling may be placed on the market.
+However, stocks may still be used up within the company or bear the old labelling under certain conditions if it is ensured that the old and new classification and labelling are understood by the workers, see also TRGS 201 "Classification and labelling for activities involving hazardous substances".

-The rules stipulated by the CLP Regulation have many similarities with the earlier legal regulations; in particular, the system of classification is configured in a similar way.
+The provisions of the CLP Regulation have many similarities with the previous legislation, in particular the classification is in principle structured in the same way.

-During classification, certain hazard classes and hazard categories are assigned to substances and mixtures on the basis of relevant criteria according to their level of danger.
-While hazard classes address the nature of the physical, health or environmental hazard, the hazard categories compare the hazard severity within the classes.
-According to the new Regulation, in the EU, sixteen classes currently apply for physical hazards, ten for health hazards, and two classes for environmental hazards.
-Some criteria have been tightened, for mixtures in particular.
-According to the CLP Regulation, for example, the concentrations of irritating or corrosive substances are lower than those in the previous classification of the mixture.
-Details on the classification criteria are available in Annex I, parts 2-5 of the CLP Regulation.
+With classification, substances and mixtures are assigned certain hazard classes and hazard categories based on relevant criteria according to their hazardousness.
+While the hazard classes indicate the nature of the hazard, the hazard categories are used for grading within the classes.
+With the new regulation, the EU currently has 17 classes for physical hazards, ten for health hazards and two classes for environmental hazards.
+Especially for mixtures, some criteria have been tightened.
+According to the CLP Regulation, for example, irritant or corrosive substances in a mixture trigger the classification of the mixture as hazardous in significantly lower concentrations as before.
+Details on the classification criteria can be found in Annex I, Parts 2-5 of the CLP Regulation.

-With the help of specific labelling elements, hazards are communicated via the label and the safety data sheet.
+Relevant labelling elements are then used to communicate the hazards via the label and the safety data sheet.
 The labelling includes:

-Further help and explanations on the CLP Regulation are available via the links provided on this page.
-You can also order information, such as the GHS-Memocard "Gefahrstoffe kompakt" which addresses the meaning of the new symbols, and the poster on the Globally Harmonised System (GHS) in the EU.
+You can find further help and explanations on the CLP Regulation via the links on this page.
+You can also order information material, such as the GHS memo card "Hazardous substances compact", which explains the meaning of the new symbols, and posters on the Globally Harmonised System (GHS) in the EU.